Arakis14/Java/README.md

 9. Switch (object.equals)
 10. Arrays
 11. Multi dimensional arrays - my program randomly assigning 1 to a matrix and finding the location of the 1
+12. Classes
+13. Methods
+14. Getter and setter